Skip to content

 cd my-adk-project

-2. Create Agent Project
+2. Create Your First Agent Project

-Project structure
+Project Structure

 my-adk-project/ # Your parent project folder